fr3ts0n/AndrOBD/README.md

 ![AndrOBD](fastlane/metadata/android/en-US/images/tvBanner.png)

-#### AndrOBD allows you to use your phone/tablet to connect to your car's on-board diagnostics system via any ELM327 OBD adapter.
-Plus it's open source, as well as being completely free.
+#### AndrOBD allows you to use your Android device to connect to your car's on-board diagnostics system via any ELM327 OBD adapter.
+It is open source, as well as being completely free.

 ![Android CI](https://github.com/fr3ts0n/AndrOBD/workflows/Android%20CI/badge.svg)